oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

    originated Taquito lambda view KT1BEZKvYrXY74RNcYyL1BWEqDuyETGdccB5
    ```

-   If you are bootstrapping a `sandbox` network for the first time, Docker will download
+   If you are bootstrapping a `sandbox` network for the first time, Docker will
-   the Flextesa docker-image as well.
+   download the Flextesa docker image as well.

    The default configuration comes with two account aliases `bob` and `alice`
    that can be used for token minting and transferring.